 Retention and Readmission to the Program

-Admission to the MPH program is through a competitive admissions process with only a limited number of students admitted each year.
+Admission to the Master of Public Health (MPH) program is through a competitive admissions process with only a limited number of students admitted each year.
 Students who leave the program will be required to apply for readmission.
-Applications for readmission will be reviewed by the MPH admission, progression and graduate (APG) committee.
+Applications for readmission will be reviewed by the Master of Public Health (MPH) program admission, progression and graduate (APG) committee.
 Previous enrollment does not guarantee readmission.
 The student’s readmission will depend on where the student places in the competitive enrollment process.

-All students must enroll in at least one credit hour each fall and spring semesters until graduation to remain in the MPH program.
+All students must enroll in at least one credit hour each fall and spring semesters until graduation to remain in the Master of Public Health (MPH) program.
 International students must comply with program and International Services policies.
-Students who do not meet minimum requirements will be dropped from the program and will have to reapply to the MPH APG committee for permission to return to the program.
+Students who do not meet minimum requirements will be dropped from the program and will have to reapply to the Master of Public Health (MPH) program APG committee for permission to return to the program.
 Students have a maximum of eight years to complete the program.
 Students who exceed this time period must seek an extension through the APG.
 All other retention policies are defined by the Graduate College.

 Students can obtain dual degrees in health administration and public health at Missouri State University.
 Students who successfully complete the program will receive both a Master of Health Administration (MHA) degree and a Master of Public Health (MPH) degree.
 A total of 12 hours of coursework can be applied to both programs, reducing the time required to obtain both degrees separately.